ClimateWatch-Vizzuality/climate-watch/README.md

 ### Release
 To release using a [fork of zeit release](https://github.com/vizzuality/release) to generate the changelog automatically with all of the PR included since the last release just run:

-(Be sure you have all of your branches sync first)
+(Be sure you have all of your branches sync first, and merge the changes that you want in master locally before running the command)

 ```bash
 npx release 'major' | 'minor' | 'patch'